driskell/log-courier/README.md

 Detailed instructions, including integration with Logstash 1.4.x, can be found on the [Logstash Integration](docs/LogstashIntegration.md) page.

+## Generating Certificates and Keys

+Log Courier provides two commands to help generate SSL certificates and Curve keys, `lc-tlscert` and `lc-curvekey` respectively.
+Both are bundled with the packages provided by the public repositories.

+When building from source, running `make selfsigned` will automatically build and run the `lc-tlscert` utility that can quickly and easily generate a self-signed certificate for the TLS shipping transport.

+Likewise, running `make curvekey` will automatically build and run the `lc-curvekey` utility that can quickly and easily generate CurveZMQ key pairs for the CurveZMQ shipping transport.
+This tool is only available when Log Courier is built with ZeroMQ >=4.0.

 ## ZeroMQ support

 To use the 'plainzmq' or 'zmq' transports, you will need to install